 - Melatonin.
 If you are dealing with severe depression melatonin might be added to your medications.
 This chemical transmitter occurs naturally in the body, but changes in hormonal levels can cause it to stop making it.

-Before you reach for an over-the-counter bottle of melatonin, research published in the 2012 edition of Expert Opinion on Investigational Drugs noted that medications that help regulate the body’s product of melatonin might be more effective at treating seasonal bipolar disorder and SAD.
+Before you reach for an over-the-counter bottle of melatonin, research published in the 2012 edition of Expert Opinion on Investigational Drugs noted that medications that help regulate the body’s production of melatonin might be more effective at treating seasonal bipolar disorder and SAD.

 - Vitamin D. The body manufactures Vitamin D naturally when you are exposed to sunlight, but this can be difficult in the winter.
 Some researchers have linked a Vitamin D deficiency with depression, and adding a supplement to your daily diet could help you better manage your symptoms.